-ONTEMPORARY JAPANESE scholars list seven extant Chinese translations of the Heart Sutra.
+Contemporary Japanese scholars list seven extant Chinese translations of the Heart Sutra.
 They are all included in the Taisho Canon.
 (The authenticity of some of the following texts has been challenged by Jan Nattier, a U.S. scholar, whose theory will be introduced in chapter 12.)
 Each entry of the following list begins with the translator's name.
-For ideographs of these names, see appendix 3 (p.
-235).
+For ideographs of these names, see appendix 3.

-Kumarajiva (arrived in China 401), "Maha Prajna Paramita Great Dharani Sutra," shorter text.2

-Xuanzang (translation 649), "Prajna Paramita Heart Sutra," shorter text.3

-Yijing (631-713), "Prajna Paramita Heart Sutra," shorter text.

-(Questionable, as its text is nearly identical with the Xuanzang version.)4

-Dharmachandra (arrived in China 732), "Treasury of Universal Wisdom Prajna Paramita Heart Sutra," longer text.5

-Prajna and Liyan (translation 790 or 792), "Prajna Paramita Heart Sutra," longer text.6

-Chosgrub (760?-860), "Prajna Paramita Heart Sutra," longer text.7 Prajnachakra (ninth century), "Prajna Paramita Heart Sutra," longer text.8 longer text?

-Danapala (arrived in China 980), "Sacred Mother of Buddhas Prajna Paramita Heart Sutra," longer text.9
+- Kumarajiva (arrived in China 401), "Maha Prajna Paramita Great Dharani Sutra," shorter text.2 - Xuanzang (translation 649), "Prajna Paramita Heart Sutra," shorter text.3 - Yijing (631-713), "Prajna Paramita Heart Sutra," shorter text.
+(Questionable, as its text is nearly identical with the Xuanzang version.) $\frac{4}{}$ - Dharmachandra (arrived in China 732), "Treasury of Universal Wisdom Prajna Paramita Heart Sutra," longer text.5 - Prajna and Liyan (translation 790 or 792), "Prajna Paramita Heart Sutra," longer text.6 - Chosgrub (760?-860), "Prajna Paramita Heart Sutra," longer text.7 - Prajnachakra (ninth century), "Prajna Paramita Heart Sutra," longer text.8 - Danapala (arrived in China 980), "Sacred Mother of Buddhas Prajna Paramita Heart Sutra," longer text.
+9

-(The first, second, and fifth texts are included in "Texts for Comparison," pp. 208, 210, and 221.)
+(The first, second, and fifth texts are included in "Texts for Comparison,")